MinaProtocol/mina/rfcs/0050-genesis-ledger-export.md

 genesis ledger for the new network
 * updated values of `Fork_config`, i.e. previous state hash, previous blockchain length and previous global slot.
+* updated epoch data, in particular current and next epoch ledger and seed.

 **IMPORTANT**: as of now the `genesis_ledger_timestamp` is **not** being updated and must be manually set to the right value (which is at